 With traditional gaming, players pay money to play a game.
 With P2E games, users can earn money from what they win.
 P2E gaming also offers users control over their in-game assets.
 Through blockchain and NFT technology, you can own your skins, weapons, avatars, items and anything else you pay for.

 The other big difference is quality.
-Traditional video games are often backed by large creative studios with billion-dollar budgets.
-People often discuss the concept of Triple-A gaming, which means high quality graphics, story lines and gameplay.
+Traditional video games are often backed by large creative studios with millions of dollars in budget.
+People often discuss the concept of AAA gaming, which means high quality graphics, story lines and gameplay.

 At the moment, very few P2E games are anywhere near the level of sophistication that traditional games have reached.
 Considering the progress that P2E gaming has made in a short period, it seems only a matter of time before blockchain game studios catch up with their traditional counterparts.